- This event has passed.

 As Durst explains, “Often the result [when I create a piece] is a metaphor for an experience, or for an emotion.
 Ultimately, I’d much rather express an aura, or a feeling, and maybe a memory, than a platitude or piece of social criticism.
 I feel that my job as an artist is to investigate myself, those parts of me that I would otherwise never access.
 Of course, I hope through this investigation something universal will emerge.”

 The Life of Objects: Roy Bigler & Terry Durst opens Thursday, May 19 with an opening reception from 5:30 – 8:00pm and will be on view until June 25th.
-No reservations needed but masks will be required while on campus.
+No reservations needed.
 For additional information on the artists and a preview of the exhibition, visit artistsarchives.org

 To accompany the exhibition, the Archives will host Tremont Vanguards, a moderated conversation about the original creative vanguards of the now thriving Tremont arts community.
 Led by Archives Executive Director Mindy Tousley, the discussion will include foundational Tremont artists Jeff Chiplis, Terry Durst, and Angelica Pozo, as well as Dr. Theresa Boyd, owner of the neighborhood’s creative cornerstone, Doubting Thomas Gallery.
 The program will be held on Zoom on Wednesday, June 15th, 7:00 – 8:00pm.
 REGISTER ON ZOOM